glcraft/glap/docs/PARSERS.md

 /// In namespace glap
 template <class ModelType>
 class Parser {
-    // Parse the suite of arguments contained in `args`.
+    /// Parse the suite of arguments contained in @param args.
-    // `args` is a range (container or view with begin/end function members)
+    /// @param args is a range (container or view with begin/end function members)
-    // Returns an expected with the model if success, or an error with the position of the argument which caused the
+    /// Returns an expected with the model if success, or an error with the position of the argument which caused the
-    // error.
+    /// error.
     constexpr auto operator()(utils::Iterable<std::string_view> auto args) const -> PosExpected<OutputType>;
-    // Parse the suite of arguments contained in `args`.
+    /// Parse the suite of arguments contained in @param args.
-    // `args` is a BiIterator object (a struct containing begin and end iterator)
+    /// @param args is a BiIterator object (a struct containing begin and end iterator)
-    // Returns an expected with the model if success, or an error with the position of the argument which caused the
+    /// @return an expected with the model if success, or an error with the position of the argument which caused the
-    // error.
+    /// error.
     template <class Iter>
     constexpr auto operator()(utils::BiIterator<Iter> args) const -> PosExpected<OutputType>;
-    // Parse the suite of arguments contained in `args`.
+    /// Parse the suite of arguments contained in @param args.
-    // `args` is a BiIterator object (a struct containing begin and end iterator)
+    /// @param model is the reference of the output model.
-    // `model` is the reference of the output model.
+    /// @param args is a BiIterator object (a struct containing begin and end iterator)
-    // Returns an expected with the end parsing itterator if success, or an error with the position of the argument
+    /// @return an expected with the end parsing iterator if success, or an error with the position of the argument
-    // which caused the error.
+    /// which caused the error.
     template <class Iter>
     constexpr auto parse(OutputType& model, utils::BiIterator<Iter> args) const -> PosExpected<Iter>;
 }
-// constexpr instance of the class Parser template <class ModelType>
+/// constexpr instance of the class Parser template <class ModelType>
 static constexpr auto parser = Parser<ModelType>{};
 ```